Classic Potato Salad with a twist of fresh veggies for a fresh flavor and an added boost of nutrition!

 The old me chose to make a dessert every time.
 After all, desserts are usually cheaper to make, and I loved having an excuse to bake.
 The new me however, chooses salads every time.
 I love having something healthy at a potluck to eat, in the event everyone else chooses dessert, and there are no salads on the table at all.
 Plus, I can sample other people’s desserts, without having the temptation at home, and half of the dish is gone before we arrive.

-Apparently, there is a right and a wrong way to chop pototoes, and my dear husband can’t stand to watch me to do it “the wrong way”.
+We start with a classic potato salad recipe, and then add lots of fresh veggies to boost the flavor and nutrition!
+Apparently, there is a right and a wrong way to chop potatoes, and my dear husband can’t stand to watch me to do it “the wrong way”.
 So, he took over to school me in the cutting department.
-To make the potato pieces more uniform, you first cut the potatoes lengthwise:
+To make the potato pieces more uniform, you first cut the potatoes lengthwise.
+Then, take your strips and cut them crosswise.
+And voila, uniform potatoes.

-- 3 bell peppers, one red, one yellow, and one orange, chopped
+- 3 medium bell peppers one red, one yellow, one orange – chopped

 - 3 stalks celery chopped

-- 1 cup homemade mayo, nayonaise, or veganaise
+- 1 cup mayonnaise homemade, nayonaise, or veganaise

 - 1 teaspoon salt